 Every second counts when a stroke occurs.
-Receiving the right care as quickly as possible can make a remarkable difference in a person's quality of life after a stroke event.
-Southeastern Med has partnered with OhioHealth to bring expert stroke care to our community and provide Cambridge-area stroke patients with the best possible outcomes.
+Getting the right care as quickly as possible can make a remarkable difference in a person's quality of life after a stroke.

-The OhioHealth Stroke Network uses advanced, virtual health technology to connect the emergency team at Southeastern Med with OhioHealth stroke specialists in Columbus.
-OhioHealth stroke specialists use two-way audio-visual technology that virtually puts them in the room, helping our local physicians and nurses make the time-critical decisions that save lives.
+In the event of a stroke, our emergency team can connect with OhioHealth stroke specialists in Columbus using the OhioHealth Stroke Network.
+This two-way, audio-visual technology virtually places the specialists in the room, helping our local physicians and nurses make the time-critical decisions that save lives.

-A patient requiring additional medical attention may be transferred to an OhioHealth Comprehensive Stroke Center or Primary Stroke Center.
+And if a patient requires additional medical attention, it is a seamless transfer from Southeastern Med to an OhioHealth Comprehensive Stroke Center or Primary Stroke Center.

 Signs of a Stroke

 If you have a stroke, quick treatment can prevent long-term disability.
 It’s important to understand the warning signs and symptoms, and remember the words, “BE FAST”:

 - B is for loss of balance or coordination.

 - E is for trouble seeing out of one or both eyes.

 - F is for face.
 Ask the person to smile.
 Does one side of the face crooked or drooping?
 Does their face feel numb?